sdcst/040-basic-gui-with-tkinter-FlaanKatsu/README.md

 TKinter is a class that can be used to create a graphical user interface in Python.
-It is cross platform, meaning that all gui's created make use of the local operating system to build its user interface, so a Python app built on a Mac will look like a Mac app.
+It is cross platform, meaning that all gui's created make use of the local operating system to build its user interface, so a Python app built on a Mac will look like a Mac app. [note: rather, a python app runnng on a mac will look like a mac app. build OS does not matter here]

 All of the features that can be added to an app window are called widgets, and these include buttons, entry boxes, text boxes, and even some